-Kiss And Make Up?
+The kiss and make up?
 Bale and Hurlbut talked the incident out afterwards and patched things up.
-Later, Bale publically apologised on the radio, admitting that he’d “acted like a punk”.
+Later, Bale publicly apologised on the radio, admitting that he’d “acted like a punk”.
 He’s a big softie, really.

 Walter Matthau vs. Barbra Streisand

-The Movie Set: The lavish ‘60s musical Hello, Dolly!
-Barbra Streisand stars as the titular warbling matchmaker.
+The movie set: The lavish ‘60s musical Hello, Dolly! sees Barbra Streisand star as a titular warbling matchmaker.

 Marlon Brando vs. Frank Oz

-Kiss And Make Up?
+The kiss and make up?
 Time magazine ran their report on The Score's tricky on-set antics, detailing the above quarrels, but Frank Oz has frequently denied any problems ever existed.

 Sean Young vs. Daryl Hannah/Oliver Stone